ledugani/front-end-capstone/README.md

 - Release Date

 ### V2 Ideas
+User should be able to:
-- I'd like for the users to be able to search a real database of all games by using an API.
+- search a real database of all games by using an API.
-- User will be able to rate and review games after updating their status to played.
+- rate and review games after updating their status to played.
+- share their collection with friends